 Behavior Support - The Behavior Support program teaches social, emotional, communication and behavioral skills, as well as academics.
 Students are provided with frequent opportunities to practice appropriate behaviors with adult support to facilitate the development of behavior management, problem-solving, peer interactions and effective coping skills.
 Behavior Support staff utilize constructive feedback, positive reinforcement and consistent schedules to support students; adult support is faded as the student becomes more independent in using the new skills appropriately.
 Behavior Support Services are available on every campus in the district.

 Intensive Behavior Classroom - Students accessing this instructional setting demonstrate significant behavioral and emotional challenges that require intensive support and adult supervision.
-In this self-contained setting, students’ academic and behavioral needs are addressed with positive behavior supports and social skills instruction.
+In this self-contained setting, students’ academic and behavioral needs are addressed with positive behavior support and social skills instruction.
 Students in this classroom have not been successful with Behavior Support services provided in more inclusive settings.
 These services are offered from elementary through high school.

 In the educational setting, Speech-Language Pathologists (SLPs) provide services to students with communication needs that adversely affect the student’s educational performance and address personal, social/emotional, academic, and vocational needs impact the attainment of educational goals.
 SLPs serve students with disorders in articulation, voice, fluency, executive functioning, social skills and swallowing.
 SLPs address personal, social/emotional, academic, and vocational needs that have an impact on attainment of educational goals.
 Speech therapy is an instructional service, which means it can be the only service a student receives.
 SLPs also serve an important role in educating and collaborating with parents, teachers and the community about communication disorders.
 For more information, please contact your child's school.

 Instruction for Students with Vision Impairment